 When Oliver’s studies, and future as a doctor, were in danger of being impacted by financial difficulty, he could call upon the help of the Living Cost Support Fund to provide financial stability.

-Share Find out how donors help prevent students like Oliver from having to interrupt their studies because of unexpected financial issues.
-Click To Tweet Despite encountering financial difficulty, Oliver is able to graduate this year, thanks to the Living Cost Support Fund.
+Find out how donors help prevent students like Oliver from having to interrupt their studies because of unexpected financial issues.
+Share on X Despite encountering financial difficulty, Oliver is able to graduate this year, thanks to the Living Cost Support Fund.
 Read his story.
-Click To Tweet 'It was such a relief.'
+Share on X 'It was such a relief.'
 The Living Cost Support Fund allowed Oliver to continue his studies despite coming into financial hardship.
-Click To Tweet
+Share on XA student’s time at university is special.
+It is a time of newfound independence, a time to learn new skills, a time to make lifelong friends, but it is also a time when you are faced with new challenges to overcome.

 Managing finances is just one of those challenges, but arguably the most critical.
 The financial stability of a student can change at any time, often through no fault of their own.
 It is during these times that The University of Manchester’s Living Cost Support Fund can help students to get back on their feet financially when they come into unexpected difficulty.